AngeeArc/FinancAI/README.md

 - Refactoring and documentation

 All financial logic, formulas, and validation rules were explicitly designed and reviewed by the development team.

+---

+### Ethical, Legal & Regulatory Considerations

+### Data Protection (GDPR)
+FinancAI processes only user-provided financial inputs and does not store, track, or persist personal data beyond the active session.
+All data is processed locally or in-memory for the sole purpose of generating results.
+No data is intentionally logged or retained by FinancAI after processing.

+For AI-generated explanations, relevant input data is temporarily transmitted to the Groq API to produce natural-language output.

+### AI Act
+FinancAI uses AI only for explanatory text.
+All financial calculations, scores, and recommendations are generated using deterministic, rule-based logic.

+The AI does not make decisions, perform profiling, or generate financial figures.
+The system is intended as a low-risk, AI-assisted informational tool.

+### Open-Source & Usage
+This project was developed as part of an academic course.
+No explicit open-source license is provided.

+The code is shared for educational and review purposes only and is not intended for commercial use.